Can you buy diuretics over the counter?

 Emergencies often require the use of loop diuretics.

-In addition to removing electrolytes such as potassium from the blood, loop diuretics are known for being so strong.
+In addition to removing electrolytes such as potassium from the blood, loop diuretics are known for being very strong.

 Stay hydrated and get regular blood tests to ensure these pills do not damage your kidneys.